ai4cat/AI4C-LitMiner/README.md

 ```

 ## **License**

-This project is released under the **MIT License**.
+This project is licensed under the [CC-BY-ND-NC License](https://github.com/ai4cat/AI4C-LitMiner/blob/main/LICENSE).
+Please see the LICENSE file for more details.

-For the full license text, please refer to the [MIT License](https://github.com/ai4cat/AI4C-LitMiner/blob/main/LICENSE) file.